taskworld/mjml/README.md

 # Installation

-You can install `MJML` with `NPM` to use it with NodeJS or the Command Line Interface.
+You can install `MJML` with `NPM` to use it with NodeJS or a web browser.
 If you're not sure what those are, head over to <a href="#usage">Usage</a> for other ways to use MJML.

 ```bash
 npm install mjml